 Saying “I’m sorry” to your toddler can be hard.
 On one hand, you feel like you want to apologize for everything bad they have to go through.
 On the other hand, you want to remain an authority figure and someone they see as a perfect role model, incapable of wrongdoing.
-Knowing when to apologize, and how to do it, can actually strengthen your relationship with Baby, and models positive behaviors she will use for her whole life.
+Knowing when to apologize, and how to do it, can actually strengthen your relationship with Baby, and models positive behaviors they will use for their whole life.

 When to apologize

 You’re the grown-up, and you know that sometimes you’ve got to say you’re sorry.
 Sometimes you don’t, though, and apologizing for things that aren’t your fault is a common verbal tic.
 It’s important to save apologies for those moments when they’re necessary, and hold your ground when they aren’t.
 When you’re disciplining or comforting Baby, don’t feel like you have to apologize for their discomfort.
 In both of these instances what’s happened is outside your control.
-Either her own behavior has lead to consequences, or she&;s feeling scared or hurt by something you can’t stop.
+Either their own behavior has lead to consequences, or they&;s feeling scared or hurt by something you can’t stop.
 In either case, taking responsibility for the situation by apologizing won’t help.

 Instead, make use of apologies when they’ll matter most.
 That’s usually when you’ve made some kind of mistake that Baby will benefit from you apology for.

 - When you parent in a way that you don’t like: Everyone occasionally says or does things they don’t mean to.
 Being a parent is stressful, and stress makes you prone to outbursts and overreactions that you don’t intend to have.
 In the moments that you aren’t being the parent you’d like to be, the best thing you can do is regroup, get calm, and then apologize.
 This will teach Baby that the way you acted in these moments isn’t the way you should act, and that you’re aware of that.
-By teaching her that, you’re giving her a model for how she should treat other people, and how she should let herself be treated.
+By teaching them that, you’re giving them a model for how they should treat other people, and how they should let themself be treated.